Queen’s University Profile

 Housing and Transportation

 Where you live and how you get to your classes are important to your university life.
-Queen’s provides you information to help you decide whether you should apply for residence or seek housing off campus.
+Queen’s provides you with information to help you decide whether you should apply for residence or seek housing off campus.
 Queen’s also provides information about public transportation options and the availability of parking services to help you with your commute.

 Residence life is about more than where you live – it is where you will find a community.
 With a senior student mentor to guide you, you will have the chance to participate in exciting programming that builds on what you’re learning inside the classroom while getting to know students from different programs.
-Check out residence life at Queen’s
+Check out residence life at Queen’s.

 If you’re looking for housing off campus, you can start by browsing the Queen’s Community Housing website for listings that would suit your needs.
 You may also take any questions or concerns to the Student Community Relations Office.